-The feeling of dancing close embrace is very different from that of dancing open embrace tango.
+The feeling of dancing close embrace tango is very different from that of dancing open embrace tango.
 The beautiful music, comfortable embrace and rhythmic motion of the two connected bodies in close embrace have a hypnotic effect to the dancers, causing them fall deeply into a state of meditation or dreaming, so comfortable that you don't want to wake up when the tanda ends.
 When two partners are in a close embrace, the male leader feels his female follower’s soft, springy, flexible and responsive body.
 She surrenders to him, melts in his embrace, and becomes an inseparable part of him.
 Whatever he does, she follows wholeheartedly.
 As he leads her dancing, her body twists to his left and right, her breasts rub his chest, her thigh touches his thigh, her muscles relax and tense, and her whole body adapts ingeniously and femininely to his changing posture...
 All these generate a very pleasant feeling.
 He feels a real flesh-and-blood woman.
 The beauty of her body and her femininity excite him.
 He enjoys that moment being with her because only she as a woman can stir the feelings within him that make him a man, strong, in charge, dependable, and protective, just as only he as a man can stir within her the feelings that she enjoys as a woman.
 His masculinity, strength, support and protection make her feel safe, loved, and beautiful.
 In his embrace she returns to her womanhood and childhood again.
 Only in that moment she can truly feel and enjoy being a woman, as in real life she has to be less.
 (See Tango Is a Feeling.)
 Tango is known as a refuge, and it has to be danced between a man and a woman to have that effect.
 When tango is danced by men or women alone, something mysterious and magic is missing, and that to me is anti tango.
 I know some may argue with me about this.
 But, hey, that’s me.
 I like women and enjoy a dance that contains the beauty of both masculinity and femininity.